JonasEngelen84/OBS-Employee-Population-Calculator/README.md

 ⚖ License

-This project is licensed under the proprietary license.
+This project is licensed under a proprietary license.
 See the LICENSE file for details.

 🤝 Contributing